Our response to COVID-19

 - Staying sanitized: Hand sanitizers have been placed through out the building.
 Any visitors to our facility are encouraged to wash their hands or sanitize between touching animals to prevent the spread of any illness.

-- Updating protocols: In order to keep you safe, our vaccine and spay/neuter operations have implemented new procedures to limit the number of people in close proximity at any given moment.
+- Updating Protocols: In order to keep you safe, our vaccine and spay/neuter operations have implemented new procedures to limit the number of people in close proximity at any given moment.
 Our staff is also using protective gear to limit potential spread of unknown germs.

-- Changes to volunteer activities: At this time, we are suspending all volunteer shifts effective immediately.
+- Changes to volunteer services: At this time, we are suspending all volunteer shifts effective immediately.
 If you are a shelter volunteer, we will keep you updated to any changes on the current status of volunteers via email.

 Keeping your pets safe: